romz-pl/combinatorial-optimization-problems/01-knapsack-problem/README.md

 return on investment is as large as possible can be formulated by knapsack problem.

+## Knapsack problem as an capital budgeting

+The classical decision problem of a government agency on a local or federal level is the allocation of funds for projects usually on a yearly basis.
+Typically, every department or interest group submits a long list of projects with their costs $w_j$.
+Obviously, it will rarely be the case that all these "wishes" can be fulfilled.
+Instead, it has to be decided which of the projects can actually be implemented with the available budget $c$.
+Each project is evaluated for its general utility or benefit.
+As far as possible a quantitative estimate $p_j$ for this benefit is sought.
+Maximizing the total benefit while keeping total expenditures below the available budget immediately yields an instance of Knapsack problem.
+Some projects may be implemented in a number of more or less identical copies (e.g. kindergarten, primary school, vehicles for transportation or municipal duties), which results in an instance of a bounded or unbounded knapsack problem.

 ## Knapsack problem as a logistic problem

 A illustrating example of a real-world economic situation which is captured